rollopack/MikroTik-Mass-Updater/README.md

 Perl script to send commands to a Mikrotik list via SSH

 ## 🚀 Usage
-- Download mkmassupdate.pl and edit USERNAME, PASSWORD and DIR
+- Download mkmassupdate.pl and edit USERNAME and PASSWORD
 - Edit or create list.txt
 - ```perl mkmassupdate.pl```